thomasabishop/prof-site-redevelopment/content/posts/one-hundred-days-code-month-2.md

 ---
 date: 2019-10-30
-title: "One Hundred Days of Code: month two in review"
+title: 'One Hundred Days of Code: month two'
 template: post
 featured_image: ../img/post/featured/hundred-days-code-2.png
-tag_color: "hotpink"
+tag_color: 'hotpink'
-intro: "I am now approaching Day 60 of #100daysofcode.
-In this post I reflect on my learning priorities for the last month and outline the new knowledge I have integrated into my skillset.."
+intro: 'I am now approaching Day 60 of #100daysofcode.
+In this post I reflect on my learning priorities for the last month and outline the new knowledge I have integrated into my skillset..'
 category:
   - Learning out loud
 tags: